Melodic-Mind/Note-Art/docs/code/instruments/Instrument.md

 <a name="generatePath"></a>

 ## generatePath(fileName)
-Generates player for some audio.
+Generates Tone player for some audio.

 **Kind**: global function